kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

-# Subscription
+# Subscription CR

-The `subscriptions.eventing.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to subscribe to events.
-To get the up-to-date CRD and show the output in the YAML format, run this command:
+Use the Subscription custom resource (CR) to describe the kind of data and the format used to subscribe to events.
+To see the current CRD in YAML format, run:

 `kubectl get crd subscriptions.eventing.kyma-project.io -o yaml`

+The following components use the Subscription CR:

+- [Eventing Manager](../evnt-architecture.md#eventing-manager): Reconciles on Subscriptions and creates a connection between subscribers and the Eventing backend.
+- [Eventing Publisher Proxy](../evnt-architecture.md#eventing-publisher-proxy): Reads the Subscriptions to find out how events are used for each Application.

 ## Sample Custom Resource